saxix/django-concurrency/docs/middleware.rst

     </table>

-If you want to use ConcurrentMiddleware in the admin and you are using :ref:`ConcurrentModelAdmin` remember to set your ModelAdmin to NOT use :ref:`ConcurrentForm`
+If you want to use ConcurrentMiddleware in the admin and you are using :class:`concurrency.admin.ConcurrentModelAdmin` remember to set your ModelAdmin to NOT use :class:`concurrency.forms.ConcurrentForm`

 .. code-block:: python